KKR earnings surge 63% on strong capital market business

 May 4 (Reuters) - Private-equity firm KKR & Co Inc KKR.N said on Tuesday its first-quarter after-tax distributable earnings surged 63% year-on-year, driven by growth in its capital markets business and public market holdings.

-After-tax distributable earnings (DE) – the cash used for paying dividends to shareholders – rose to $660.2 million from $406.3 million in the previous year.
-That translated to DE per share of 75 cents, which exceeded the average Wall Street analyst estimate of 63 cents, according to financial data provider Refinitiv.
+After-tax distributable earnings (DE) – the cash used for paying dividends to shareholders – rose to $660.2 million from $406.3 million the previous year and $355.3 million in the 2019 quarter before the pandemic.
+That translated to DE per share of 75 cents, which exceeded the average Wall Street analysts' estimate of 63 cents, according to financial data provider Refinitiv.

 KKR and its peers have been selling assets for top dollar as the global economy bounces back from fallout of the COVID-19 pandemic.